Western Liang (Sixteen Kingdoms)

 Liang, known in historiography as the Western Liang (400–421), was a dynastic state of China listed as one of the Sixteen Kingdoms.
 The Western Liang was founded by the Li family of Han descent.
 The founder of the Tang dynasty, Li Yuan (Emperor Gaozu), traced his patrilineal ancestry to the Western Liang rulers and traced the ancestry of the Western Liang rulers to Li Guang, Li Xin, and Laozi in the paternal line.
 The ruling Li clan of the Western Liang was known as the Longxi Li lineage (隴西李氏).

 All of Western Liang's rulers declared themselves as gōngs (公), which is translated to "Dukes".
-Their territory encompassed modern-day northwestern Gansu, and for this reason, they were given the prefix of "Western" in historiography to distinguish them with the other Liang states at the time.
+Their territory encompassed modern-day northwestern Gansu, and for this reason, they were given the prefix of "Western" in historiography to distinguish them from the other Liang states at the time.

 History

 Background

 Western Liang's founder, Li Gao was from the Li clan of Longxi, a prominent Han Chinese family that claimed descent from figures such as Laozi, Li Xìn and Li Guang.
 Under the Western Jin and Former Liang dynasties, his family members served as administrators in the Hexi Corridor.
 In 397, the Administrator of Jiankang (建康, in modern Zhangye, Gansu), Duan Ye, with support of the Lushuihu Juqu tribe, broke away from the Later Liang and founded the Northern Liang.
 Li Gao served as a magistrate under Northern Liang, and in 400, at the recommendation of the local Han elites, he was made the Administrator of Dunhuang.